zhihanyang2022/off-policy-continuous-control/README.md

 -   Standard algorithms: DDPG, TD3, SAC
 -   Image-based algorithm: ConvolutionalSAC
--   Recurrent algorithms: RecurrentDPG, RecurrentTD3, RecurrentSAC
+-   Recurrent algorithms: RecurrentDPG, RecurrentTD3, RecurrentSAC, RecurrentSACNoSharing (see report)

 where recurrent algorithms are generally not available in other repos.